 Welcoming you at the Sofia airport and transport to Sofia, Bulgaria's capital.
 Check-in to your hotel.
 Sofia is a city of very long history, a city full of orthodox churches, Ottoman mosques, Roman ruins and old communistic monuments, museums, art galleries, cafes, and restaurants.
 In the afternoon we start an easy group walk covering the central part of the city, Alexander Nevsky Cathedral, the ancient ruins of Serdica (the ancient name of the city), St. Nedela Church.
-In the evening we have organized diner in a national restaurant.
+In the evening we have organized dinner in a national restaurant.
+Overnight in Sofia.

 Day 2 Sofia – Melnik - Marikostinovo (195 km) (B, L)

 In the morning we depart from Sofia to the little town Melnik.
-We will visit the Kordopulova house and we will have a wine tasting and a tour around the house winery.
+We will visit the Kordopulova house and we will have wine tasting and a tour around the house winery.
 Our next stop will be the village of Kolarovo to visit Orbelia wine cellar, a family cellar, situated at the foot of Mountain Belasitsa.
 The winery preserves the local traditions in winemaking and recreates the authentic charm of Bulgarian culture.
 After tasting five specially selected wines of Orbelia, like the unique Melnik 55 and Sandanski Misket, the day ends with rest time in the famous thermal center Marikostinovo, in Mantar SPA Hotel.
 Overnight.

 Day 3Marikostinovo - Naoussa (198 km) (B, L)

 This morning, on the way to Greece, we first stop in the village of Dolno